Caris LeVert NBA Playoffs Player Props: Cavaliers vs. Knicks

-Caris LeVert and his Cleveland Cavaliers teammates hit the court versus the New York Knicks in the 2023 NBA Playoffs, at 7:30 PM ET on Tuesday.
+Caris LeVert and his Cleveland Cavaliers teammates match up versus the New York Knicks in the 2023 NBA Playoffs, at 8:30 PM ET on Friday.

-With prop bets available for LeVert, let's break down some stats and trends to assist you in making good predictions.
+Now let's break down LeVert's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Caris LeVert Prop Bets vs. the Knicks